 You phone can take amazing videos now, but there are times it's nice to have a video camera.
 We loved having one in Madagascar to film the lemurs jumping around in the trees and "dancing" along the ground.
 It saved room on our phone.

 If you're taking either, be sure you have enough memory cards.

 You can probably get additional memory cards anywhere in the world, but they may be expensive.
 We've been pleasantly surprised where we could get batteries and memory cards... even in the most remote of areas.

 Where there are tourists, there are people willing to sell them what they need!

 “We often take a laptop computer now.”
 That’s another phrase from the past. iPads hadn’t been introduced when we wrote that!

 It's easier than ever to get connections in hotels and cafes…. or just about anywhere… all over the world!

-We pretty much only take our iPad anymore.
+We pretty much only take our iPad and phone anymore.

 You have to use your